 After that add a cache plugin and then start looking at individual plugins if your site is still loading slower than it should be.
 Finally look into your hosting company and your current plan.
 Placing your website on a dedicated server is completely affordable, and well worth the benefits.
 I use Digital Ocean and my site is on a dedicated server, for $5 per month.

 By using some of these options it will definitely help to improve your website load time.
-If you are not comfortable with making any, or some, of these changes then by all means please hire someone to do it for you.
-I’d love to hear how these worked for you, and if you noticed a different in the load time on your own website.
+If you are not comfortable with making any, or some, of these changes then, by all means, please hire someone to do it for you.
+I’d love to hear how these worked for you, and if you noticed a difference in the load time on your own website.